tkaelbel/py_web_scrape_notifier/README.md

 * selenium or playwright -> for accessing the web page in headless browser mode with Chrome

-* envelopes -> for sending the email (tried it also with the given smtp libs, but my email provider didn't like the format of the email)
+* googleapi -> for sending the email

 ## Limitations